 University students are regularly accepted as participants in this intercollegiate, interdisciplinary program sponsored by the Oklahoma State Regents for Higher Education.
 Twenty public and private universities in Oklahoma participate.
 Students accepted for OSLEP study with a distinguished scholar and with students from participating universities.
 Juniors, seniors, and graduate students with a 3.0 GPA are eligible to apply; freshmen and sophomores who have demonstrated exceptional academic achievement will be considered.
 Books, housing, and meals are provided by OSLEP.
-Each seminar is worth two credit hours, which may be transferred to SNU after payment of OU tuition.
+Each seminar is worth three credit hours.
+Students may enroll in an OSLEP course through SNU's block tuition or they may pay OU tuition and transfer the credits to SNU.
 The OSLEP seminars meet for five days, and seminars are held on the University of Oklahoma Norman campus and on the campuses of participating universities.
-For further information, contact Dr. Heather Clemmer, the SNU campus coordinator of OSLEP @ hclemmer@mail.snu.edu
+For further information and before enrolling in an OSLEP course, contact Dr. Heather Clemmer, the SNU campus coordinator of OSLEP @ hclemmer@mail.snu.edu